5.14 Contracts, Procurements, and Supplier Diversity

 Subpart A. Compliance

-College and university presidents will be held accountable by the chancellor for complying with state and federal laws, board policy, and system-wide procedures for all purchases and contracts.
+College and university presidents will be held accountable by the chancellor for complying with state and federal laws, board policy, and system procedures for all purchases and contracts.

-Any contracts or other legally binding agreements, including grant agreements, or memorandums of understanding/agreement that create legally binding obligations and responsibilities, that do not adhere to system approved contract templates must be approved in advance by the Office of General Counsel or Attorney General’s Office.
+Any contracts that do not adhere to system-approved contract templates must be reviewed in advance of signature by the Office of General Counsel or Attorney General’s Office.

 Subpart C. Board approval required

-3. Joint powers agreements that create a joint powers board, regardless of the dollar value, must be approved in advance by the Board.
+2. Joint powers agreements that create a joint powers board, regardless of the dollar value, must be approved in advance by the board.

 Contracts, including real property leases, must not exceed five years, including renewals, unless a longer period is otherwise provided for by law, or approved by the board for contracts subject to approval under Subpart C, or by the chancellor or the chancellor's designee.